-I try to stay in the one area of the store (It is very hard in Target at times! 🙂 but, then I am not tempted to add a plethora of items to my cart that I don’t need.
+I try to stay in one area of the store (It is very hard in Target at times! 🙂 but, then I am not tempted to add a plethora of items to my cart that I don’t need.

 27. Only grocery shop bi-weekly

 This sounds so simple, but have you counted how many times you have been to the store in the last week?
 Most of us stop twice to grab some milk or pick up a special ingredient for our dinner.
-However, if you use the meal planning as mentioned above, you will cut extra trips.
+However, if you use meal planning as mentioned above, you will cut extra trips.
 And let’s be real, most of the time we end up with extra items on these special trips!